the gospel of mark

 The Unpardonable Sin (Matthew 12:31–32)

 28 Truly I tell you, the sons of men will be forgiven all sins and blasphemies, as many as they utter.
-29 But whoever blasphemes against the Holy Spirit will never be forgiven; he is guilty of eternal sin.”
+29 But whoever blasphemes against the Holy Spirit will never be forgiven; he is subject to eternal judgment.”
 30 Jesus made this statement because they were saying, “He has an unclean spirit.”

 Jesus’ Mother and Brothers (Matthew 12:46–50; Luke 8:19–21)